TypeScriptToLua/TypeScriptToLua.github.io/docs/external-lua-code.md

 ## Importing a Lua module that only exports an array

-Building on the previous section, you might want also want to import a Lua file that only exports an array.
+Building on the previous section, you might want also want to import a Lua file that exports an array.
 For example, something like:

 ```lua title=things.lua
 return {